 Exceptions (Visiting hours may vary based on department)

-- NICU: Two designated support persons/visitors may visit at the same time during labor.
+- Birth Center: Two designated support persons/visitors may visit at the same time during labor.
 After birth, visitors must comply with vaccination or testing guidelines.

 - Emergency Department (ED): Patients may not have a visitor/support person unless they meet one of the following exceptions: pediatric patient, end of life care, critically ill, physical, intellectual, cognitive impairments and/or developmental disabilities.